Wet Season trekking policy

 • decreased visibility due to fog;

-• frequent rain causing discomfort and making trails muddy and slippery; and,
+• trails that are muddy and slippery;

-• snow at higher altitudes.
+• snow at higher altitudes, such as on Salkantay or Ausangate.

 Our Wet Season Trekking Policy operates from November through the beginning of April.

-• you and everyone in your group have fully read and understood the implications of wet season trekking, including the discomfort and risks that come with rain, mud, fog, snow and other wet climate conditions.
+By booking a wet season trek, you confirm that you and everyone in your group have fully read and understood the implications of wet season trekking, including the discomfort and risks that come with rain, mud, fog, snow and other wet climate conditions.

-Cancelling or Changing Your Trek Due to Bad Weather
+Cancelling or Changing Your Trek Due to Bad Weather or Dangerous Conditions

 As the weather is unpredictable, we reserve the right to cancel your trek with little notice or make last-minute route changes if we receive news that weather conditions make completing the trek inadvisable.
 However, be advised that any such situations could occur even after you depart.
 Your guide will make decisions about how best to proceed in the event conditions make continuing your trek risky.